marcospgp/marcospgp.github.io/notes.md

 1. Add dependencies with `dotnet add package <package name> --version <version>` (can be copied from NuGet website directly)
 1. Build with `dotnet publish` (debug configuration is the default).
 Note we don't use `dotnet build`, which doesn't include dependency `.dll`s in build files.
 1. Copy the files in `./bin/Debug/netstandard2.1/publish/` to somewhere in the Unity project's `Assets` folder, such as `Assets/NuGetDependencies/`

-## General optimization

-The points below have more importance in the context of frequently run code, such as that in `Update()`.

-- [Avoid generating garbage](https://twitter.com/ID_AA_Carmack/status/1390195077209808898) (allocating heap memory for short-lived objects).
-One way to do this is to reuse objects, by storing them in class fields instead of instantiating locally.
-Object pooling is a similar and popular strategy.
-- Use fixed size over dynamically sized collections (such as arrays over lists) whenever possible, for the reduced overhead.
-- Use static lambda expressions (introduced in C# 9) over non-static to avoid [capturing scope](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions#capture-of-outer-variables-and-variable-scope-in-lambda-expressions).

-### Microsoft's recommendations

-See Microsoft's mixed reality [performance recommendations for Unity](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/unity/performance-recommendations-for-unity).

 ## Procedural mesh generation